Black (singer): Career

 Black's first release was the single "Human Features" on Rox Records from Birkenhead in 1981.
 At this time the band also included Dane Goulding (formerly of Blazetroopers) on bass and Greg Leyland (another school friend) on drums, with Vearncombe calling himself Black as he did not think his own surname would be remembered.
 The single was followed by another independent release, "More than the Sun", in 1982.
 It was then that Vearncombe formed a friendship with Dave "Dix" Dickie of the Last Chant, and the two became musical collaborators and signed for WEA Records.

 In 1982, Black played with the Thompson Twins on their 'Quick Step and Side Kick' tour and also supported Wah! on a UK tour.
 Black signed with WEA in 1984, and the next single was "Hey Presto", which got Vearncombe noticed outside the UK: the video for the song featured on the satellite channel Music Box, and the single was also released in Australia.
 The second WEA single was a re-recording of "More than the Sun".
 After this, Black was dropped from the record label, and Vearncombe and Dix went their separate ways.

 In 1985, Vearncombe wrote the minor key song "Wonderful Life".
-It was released independently through Ugly Man Records, and got Black noticed by A&M Records, who signed Vearncombe and launched his international career.
+It was released independently through Ugly Man Records, and got Black noticed by A&M Records who signed him and launched his international career.
 Vearncombe said:

 By the end of 1985 I had been in a couple of car crashes, my mother had a serious illness, I had been dropped by a record company, my first marriage went belly-up and I was homeless.
 Then I sat down and wrote this song called 'Wonderful Life'.
 I was being sarcastic.

 The song reached number eight in the UK Singles Chart.
 "Wonderful Life" was later covered by singers including Tony Hadley in 1997, and Kim Wilde in 2011.
 Its widespread popularity came from its use on several advertising commercials for brands that included Standard Life, Cadbury's chocolate and Fleury Michon.
 A version by Katie Melua was released as charity single in 2015.
 Vearncombe suffered from the feeling of being a one-hit wonder:

 Once you have had a hit, it's hard to write another song without having that in the back of your mind.
 For a long time, I would find myself hearing, 'I like it but it's not Wonderful Life'.